What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: on General Benchmarks

-For the granularity, we consider two dimensions: (1) \textit{Prompt-Level}: Evaluates the entire prompt (which may contain multiple instructions) as one unit.
-All instructions must be correct for the prompt to pass.
-(2) \textit{Instruction-Level}: Evaluates each instruction individually, regardless of the prompt it belongs to.
-For the verification strictness, we consider two levels: (1) \textit{Strict}: Requires the output to match the instructions exactly, including both content and formatting.
-Even a small mistake (e.g., missing bold text) causes failure.
-(2) \textit{Loose}: Allows flexibility by applying transformations to the output (e.g., removing markdown or ignoring extra text) before checking.
-This focuses on the main intent of the instruction.
-The definition of each metric is below: \begin{itemize}[leftmargin=*] \item \textbf{Prompt-Level Strict-Accuracy}: The percentage of entire prompts where every instruction is followed exactly as written, with no deviations in content or formatting.
-If a prompt has multiple instructions, all must be perfectly executed for the prompt to count as correct.
-If even one instruction is wrong, the prompt fails. \item \textbf{Instruction-Level Strict-Accuracy}: The percentage of individual instructions across all prompts that are followed exactly as specified.
-Each instruction is checked on its own, and the metric counts how many are perfectly executed, even if other instructions in the same prompt fail. \item \textbf{Prompt-Level Loose-Accuracy}: A more lenient version of prompt-level accuracy.
-It adjusts the output (e.g., removes markdown or extra text) and checks if all instructions are satisfied after these changes.
-The entire prompt passes if every instruction meets the requirements after adjustments. \item \textbf{Instruction-Level Loose-Accuracy}: A lenient version of instruction-level accuracy.
-It adjusts the output and evaluates each instruction separately.
-An instruction passes if it meets the requirements after adjustments, even with minor formatting differences. \end{itemize}
+The precise definitions of each metric are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Prompt-Level Strict-Accuracy}: The percentage of prompts for which every instruction is followed exactly as specified, with no deviations in content or formatting.
+For prompts with multiple instructions, all must be perfectly executed for the prompt to be counted as correct; a single error causes the prompt to fail. \item \textbf{Instruction-Level Strict-Accuracy}: The percentage of individual instructions across all prompts that are followed exactly as specified.
+Each instruction is checked independently, and the metric counts how many are perfectly executed, even if others in the same prompt fail. \item \textbf{Prompt-Level Loose-Accuracy}: A more lenient version of prompt-level accuracy.
+After normalizing the output (e.g., removing markdown or extraneous text), all instructions must be satisfied for the entire prompt to be counted as correct. \item \textbf{Instruction-Level Loose-Accuracy}: A more relaxed version of instruction-level accuracy.
+After normalization, each instruction is evaluated separately and considered correct if it meets the requirements, even if there are minor formatting differences. \end{itemize}